 An excerpt from a Salesforce user guide image via Salesforce

 Minimizing manual entries is important – both to keep data clean (since human error can lead to incorrect information) and to increase efficiency since no company wants a highly effective member of their sales team wasting their time on data entry.
 Although some manual entry will always be a part of a living, breathing CRM, companies can find ways to minimize the process and make it less time-consuming.
-For example, is an integration that drastically minimizes manual entry by automatically matching, verifying and appending existing contacts in real-time, without overriding contact history.
+For example, Data Axle for CRM is an integration that drastically minimizes manual entry by automatically matching, verifying and appending existing contacts in real-time, without overriding contact history.

 CRM platforms provide a centralized data repository that helps brands optimize customer relationships through better insights that more accurately predict customer behavior.
 With the correct integrations feeding data into a company’s CRM, organizations can improve efficiency across the board.
 Setting up custom reports and dashboards gives managers better insights into their pipelines and helps them communicate results to other departments and senior executives.
 In addition, smart CRM workflows can cut back on long email chains and allow managers to share data or assign tasks within the system.
 For example, in Salesforce, it’s possible to automate the contract request process to flow from department to department without ever leaving the CRM interface.